 ALT1 Gallery

 The ALT1 Gallery is located at the Hyundai Seoul department store in Yeouido.
-The Hyundai Seoul is one of the best shopping departments stores in all of Seoul.
-Its interior design offers many natural motifs such as indoor trees, gardens, and even a waterfall.
+The Hyundai Seoul is one of the best shopping department stores in Seoul.
+Its interior design offers many natural motifs such as indoor trees, gardens, and a waterfall.
 However, the key attraction is the ALT 1 Gallery located on the top floor.
 They had the immersive “Beyond The Road – Seoul 2021” exhibition.
-It showcased all kinds of artwork such as paintings, sculptures, and video art.
-In addition, the exhibition had music via 3D audio speakers which made it seem like a live concert.
+It showcased all kinds of artwork, such as paintings, sculptures, and video art.
+In addition, the exhibition had music via 3D audio speakers, making it seem like a live concert.

 Address: 6F, 108 Yeoui-daero, Yeoui-dong, Yeongdeungpo-gu